Safeguarding at Grace Garden School

 There is a strong culture of safeguarding at Grace Garden School, it is at the heart of all that we do and the responsibility of each member of the Grace Garden community.

-All staff are trained in Safeguarding and receive regular updates in line with current Ruskin Mill Trust Policy and Advice, available by clicking here.
+All staff are trained in Safeguarding and receive regular updates in line with the school’s current Safeguarding Policy and Advice, available by clicking here.

 The school’s Safeguarding and Child Protection Policy can be found here.
 It is updated each year and all staff members receive annual training to ensure their knowledge about safeguarding remains current.
 The suitability of staff members to work with children and adults at risk is checked by the DBS before they start work.
 This applies also to volunteers and visitors who are at the school for extended periods of time.